Stamp Duty on financial cards

 Credit cards and charge cards

 The rate for credit cards is €30 per year per credit card account.
-The charge for credit cards is against the account and not the number of cards issued to that account.
+The charge for credit cards is for the account and not the number of cards issued to that account.

 The rate for charge cards is €30 per year for each charge card issued to an account.